ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisible-numbers-challenge.md

 ```

 I explained above that a number is not cleanly divisible by a larger number.
-So, we can stop after reaching the largest number in `a` because larger numbers won't be divisible anymore, right?
+So, we can stop after reaching the largest number in `a` because larger numbers won't be divisible any more, right?
-Well yes, but as soon as we pass the _smallest_ number in `a`, it won't be divisible anymore.
+Well yes, but as soon as we pass the _smallest_ number in `a`, it won't be divisible any more.
 If `a` contains $3$ and $40$, there is no point in checking if $3$ is cleanly divisible by any number between $4$ and $40$, because there will always be a remainder of $3$.
 If there's a large difference between the smallest and the largest number, we may be doing a lot of unnecessary iterations!